MD team

 Program Coordinator

-Originally from Tijuana, Mexico, Yerania has lived in Colorado for about 8 years and currently lives in Leadville.
-She has worked at Father Dyer Church and is now full-time with Mountain Dreamers.
+Originally from Tijuana, Mexico, Yerania has lived in Colorado for over 10 years and is currently a resident of Leadville, and working in Summit.

 Yerania enjoys outdoor activities with her family.
-She has two children, 15 and 8 years old.
-One of her passions is getting to know the beautiful places that Leadville offers for hiking, biking, or just going to the lake.
-She would like her Hispanic immigrant community to feel included in the decisions that affect everyone, they enjoy the resources that are offered, and feel welcome in schools, parks, jobs, etc.
+One of her passions is exploring the beautiful places Leadville has to offer for hiking, biking, or simply spending time at the lake with her children.
+She hopes to help the Hispanic immigrant community feel included in the decisions that affect everyone, have access to available resources, and feel welcomed in the community they call home.

 -